You are here

-The Ryan Center is a community health center with three locations in Manhattan.
+Ryan Health is a community health center with locations throughout Manhattan.
 They provide medical, dental, gynecological, mental health and optometry, among many other medical specializations.
 They also provide medical services for a sliding fee based on your income level for patients without health insurance.
 Additionally, all prescriptions are provided for $10 from their pharmacy for patients without prescription drug coverage.

 NYU NYC Free Clinic

 Address: 16 East 16th Street (btw 5th Ave and Bdwy)